RobTillaart/AS5600/README.md

 Conversion factor AS5600_RAW_TO_DEGREES = 360 / 4096 = 0.087890625
 or use AS5600_RAW_TO_RADIANS if needed.
 The value of this register can be affected by the configuration bits above.
-This is the one most used.
+This is the most used call.
 - **bool setOffset(float degrees)** overwrites the **existing** offset.
 It sets an offset in degrees, e.g. to calibrate the sensor after mounting.
 Typical values are -359.99 - 359.99 probably smaller.